Tree Shaking and Dead Code Elimination: Advanced Implementation and Diagnostics

 safelist: [/^animate-/, /^tooltip-/, 'html', 'body'],

-rejected: true // Outputs audit log of removed selectors
+rejected: true // outputs an audit log of removed selectors

 })